JetBrains/kotlin-multiplatform-dev-docs/topics/compose-onboard/compose-multiplatform-explore-composables.md

 state objects that can be observed.

 These state objects are wrapped in a call to the `remember()` function, meaning that they are built once and then retained by the framework.
-For example, when you perform the declaration:
+Take the following declaration, for example:

 ```kotlin
 var showImage by remember { mutableStateOf(false) }
 ```

-You're creating a property whose value is a state object containing a boolean.
+By performing it, you're creating a property whose value is a state object containing a boolean.
 The framework caches this state object so composables can observe it.

 When the value of the state changes, any composables that observe it are re-invoked.
 This allows any of the widgets they produce to be redrawn.
 This is called a _recomposition_.